 Need help planning your dream Disney World vacation?
 There’s a lot to see and do at the most magical place on Earth, and it can be a bit overwhelming trying to figure out what to do.
-I’ve been many times, and still haven’t done it all.
-However, I can help you start to plan your itinerary by offering Disney questions designed to help you find the type of vacation ideal for your family.
+I’ve been many times and still haven’t done it all.
+However, I can help you start to plan your itinerary by offering Disney World questions designed to help you find the type of vacation ideal for your family.

 Let’s do a quick rundown of activities available at Disney World Theme Park:

 - Four major theme parks: Magic Kingdom, Disney’s Hollywood Studios, Animal Kingdom and Epcot

 - Two waterparks: Blizzard Beach and Typhoon Lagoon

 - Downtown Disney

 Granted, you most likely won’t see all there is to see at Disney on your vacation.
 Keep these Disney World questions in mind to help you narrow down your selection.

 1) How many parks do you want to visit?